 If you're saying yes to some or all of these points, you indeed may have described or identified a fungal toenail infection.
 And yes, check in with a health care provider to find out what kind of treatment is best for you.
 You don't want to wait till you lose your toenail, or until the infection spreads to other nails on your foot.
 You could go to a podiatrist, a dermatologist, or your general or family health care provider, all of whom can help diagnose and treat this fungus.
-If you're at Columbia, you can make an appointment with a health care provider at Medical Services by calling x4-2284 or by logging on to Open Communicator.
+If you're at Columbia, you can make an appointment with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).
 After examining your feet and nails, your health care provider may carefully trim away as much of the nail as possible.
 To accurately diagnose a fungal toenail infection, a sample of toenail will be sent to a laboratory for testing.

 Fungal toenail infections are relatively common.
 Like other fungal foot infections, toenail fungus can be picked up while walking barefoot in locker rooms or public shower facilities.
 Fungi love warm, moist places, so imagine how happy the lil' critters are if you don't dry your feet well!
 Once you've got a fungus growing on one toenail, it can easily spread to other nails on that foot, to nails on your other foot, and even to your fingernails (although, granted, this last possibility is pretty rare).

 If the lab confirms the diagnosis of a fungal toenail infection, a number of treatments are available.
 If the infection seems predominantly superficial, you might be given a prescription for a medicated toenail polish that contains an anti-fungal agent.
-You paint this onto the affected nail(s) a couple of times each week.
-Deeper infections or infections that involve more than one nail will require medication by mouth.
+You paint this onto the affected nail(s) daily.
+Deeper infections or infections that involve more than one nail will require oral medications.
 These medications need to be taken exactly as prescribed by your health care provider.
 As with antibiotics, you need to take all of the medication, even if your nails start to look better.
 Also, before you begin taking a new medicine, be sure to tell your health care provider if you have other medical conditions or if you're already taking other legal or illegal drugs.
 And, avoid all alcoholic beverages while you're taking one of these anti-fungal medicines, because the combination can be hard on your liver.